It's time for a bloody change

 It's time for a bloody change!

-Understanding your menstrual cycle is fundamentally important as ignoring these instinctive corporal alterations can lead to a general misunderstanding of one’s own body.
-One Australian study, found that only 13 percent of the women they surveyed knew when they were fertile during their menstrual cycles.
+Understanding your menstrual cycle is fundamentally important as ignoring these instinctive corporal reactions can lead to a misunderstanding of your own body.
+One Australian study, found that only 13% of the women they surveyed knew when they were fertile during their menstrual cycles.
 The confusion this fosters can have an impact on our mental wellbeing and begin to affect our daily routines.
-Considering we are taught that periods are gross, thus should be hidden, it is not surprising that majority of women just don’t have this basic understanding of their own body works.
-It is absolutely crucial that we begin to normalise the discussion around menstruation - It is a healthy, natural and positive part of being a woman and our girls need to know this.
+Considering we aren't really taught anything about periods in sex education or even in biology, it is not surprising that the majority of women just don’t have this basic understanding of their own body works.
+It is absolutely crucial that we begin to normalise the discussion around menstruation - It is a healthy, natural and positive part of being a woman and we need to recognise this.

-This gives me confidence that we are beginning to break down the barriers that society has been building so efficiently for so many years.
-But there is still work to be done ladies.
-It’s taken up until this point to get society to begin to understand that period products are not a luxury but a necessity and that as women we shouldn’t be left begging for free tampons but showered in them.
+The barriers efficiently built up by society are beginning to crumble.
+But there is still work to be done!
+It’s 2019 and we are just started to understand that period products are not a luxury but a necessity and that as women we shouldn’t have to be fighting for free tampons but being showered in them.
 We shouldn’t be made to feel dirty when we bleed but healthy.
-Period shaming suggests that there is something inherently wrong with being a women and we shouldn’t be embarrassed to a woman but proud of it.
+Period shaming stems back to the age old discourse that there is something inherently wrong with being a womxn and it's time to rewrite that archaic discourse - we are womxn and we are proud.

 It might not yet be mandatory to teach in schools or written about in texts books, but through producing a dialogue we can attempt combat the silence ourselves.